 The diagnosis and management of eclampsia will be reviewed here.
 Issues related to preeclampsia are discussed separately.
 (See "Preeclampsia: Pathogenesis" and "Preeclampsia: Clinical features and diagnosis" and "Preeclampsia: Management and prognosis" and "Preeclampsia: Prevention".)

 An eclamptic seizure occurs in 2 to 3 percent of severely preeclamptic women not receiving anti-seizure prophylaxis; the seizure rate is estimated to be between 0 and 0.6 percent in women with preeclampsia without severe features (previously referred to as “mild” preeclampsia) .
 The incidence of eclampsia has been relatively stable at 1.6 to 10 cases per 10,000 deliveries in developed countries [3-8].
 In developing countries, however, the incidence varies widely: from 6 to 157 cases per 10,000 deliveries [9-11].

 Risk factors for eclampsia are similar to those for preeclampsia (table 2).
 Nonwhite, nulliparous women from lower socioeconomic backgrounds are the group at highest risk of developing eclampsia.
 Peak incidence is in the teenage years and low twenties, but there is also an increased incidence in women over 35 years of age.

 Timing: antepartum, intrapartum, postpartum — Eclampsia prior to 20 weeks of gestation is rare and should raise the possibility of an underlying molar pregnancy or antiphospholipid syndrome.
-(See "Gestational trophoblastic disease: Epidemiology, clinical manifestations and diagnosis" and "Pregnancy in women with antiphospholipid syndrome".)
+(See "Hydatidiform mole: Epidemiology, clinical features, and diagnosis" and "Pregnancy in women with antiphospholipid syndrome".)